 The Graduate Phillips Ambassador will:

-receive a $6000 stipend (taxable) to support summer travel and research in South, East and/or Southeast Asia.
-Please note that the stipend will be prorated in certain scenarios where the recipient only serves for a partial year.
+receive a stipend (taxable) to support summer travel and research in South, East and/or Southeast Asia.
 The funding is intended to be used for research related items such as flights, accommodations, research materials, visa fees, and living expenses.

-assist the program academic director in leading the weekend retreats (typically held on Saturdays) for the undergraduate Ambassadors; two days in the spring prior to departure to Asia, and three days in the fall upon return.
+assist the program academic director in leading the weekend retreats (typically held on Saturdays) for the undergraduate Ambassadors.
 Contact the program manager for list of dates.

 participate actively in the online Sakai discussion forum, engaging with and responding to the comments posted by the undergraduate Ambassadors